akhrarov-a/dentist-app-front/README.md

 ### -- this helps with that easily selecting from patient list patient and appoint time for procedure

 #### -- so far this is a basic functionality, in the future new functionalities will be developed for the convenience of the dentist

-## - New technologies that I worked with

-### -- redux-chill - very comfortable and well-organized library for easily creating your redux store(actions, reducers, sagas) structure.
-It has one key feature that I haven't meet before anywhere, that it has storeContext and it is really conveniently
-### -- more practiced with react hooks